KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/27-labyrinth-maze.md

 **Core Glyphic Sequence:**
 `⚙️ → ∿ → ⬶ → ∴`
-*(Apparent order unfolds as a spiral path, presenting recursive hinges that culminate in synthesis.)*
+*(Apparent Order unfolds as a Spiral Path, presenting Recursive Hinges that culminate in Synthesis.)*

 ---